Online Originals: Hope Mission to host annual golf tournament virtually

 “Our office manager came up with the idea that it was kind of last minute and we thought ‘we are going to give this a try’ because we have such a great community that really pulls together in a time in need,”said Glenda Killion, Hope Mission.

-According to Hope Mission, all players must check in with the Pro Shop prior to playing and turn in scorecards to Nick when finished.
+According to the 501(c)3 non-profit ministry, all players must check in with the Pro Shop prior to playing and turn in scorecards when finished.
 Prizes will be awarded for 1st, 2nd, and 3rd place winners at the completion of the tournament.
 Winners will be contacted by the mission and presented a Pro Shop gift certificate for their play.

+All profits from this event will benefit the many ministries of the charity.
+It will also help address the needs of those dealing with poverty, homelessness, and substance abuse in Carteret County.

 Hope Mission is currently accepting sponsorship and player registration forms.